Skip to content

 /**

-* URL to execute.
-Accepts file path, server path, or id relative to the root.
+* Accepts file path, server path, or id relative to the root.

 * Returns an instantiated module (same as in ssrLoadModule)